How does PowerHouse work?

 What packaged integrations/connections exist for other enterprise applications (for example: eDiscovery tools, archiving platforms, search engines, other)?
 Describe APIs available for partners or customers to develop own integrations.

 Although PowerHouse has a lot of built-in eDiscovery functionality, we also support integrations with other applications such as Relativity, LAW, and Nuix for eDiscovery; OpenText, Alfresco, and SharePoint/O365 for corporate file storage; and iManage and NetDocs for law firm use cases.
 In addition, PowerHouse supports back-end integrations to pull assessment data (files to be AutoClassified) and back-end “guidance data” (information that informs or generates rules in the Rules engine).
-Refer to our connector integrations for a full list of our technology integrations.

 Can PowerHouse processing run faster if my company needs it to?